AlgoMaster Logo

 Resources: Exposing Data

-Resources represent data that the AI can read.
-Think of them as files or documents with stable URIs.
-A file system server exposes files as resources.
-A database server might expose table schemas.
+Resources are data the client can read and provide as context.
+Think of them as documents with stable URIs.
+A filesystem server might expose files.
+A database server might expose schemas.
 An API documentation server might expose endpoint specs.

 Resources are identified by URIs, like file:///home/user/notes.txt or db://products/schema.
 Clients can list available resources, read their contents, and optionally subscribe to changes (for resources that update over time).